Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Acknowledgements

 \section{Acknowledgements}

 Suyash Shrestha and Esteban Ferrer acknowledge the funding received by Clean Aviation Joint Undertaking under the European Union’s Horizon Europe research and innovation programme under Grant Agreement HERA (Hybrid-Electric Regional Architecture) no. 101102007.
 Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or CAJU.
 Neither the European Union nor the granting authority can be held responsible for them.
 Esteban Ferrer and Gonzalo Rubio acknowledge the funding received by the Grant DeepCFD (Project No. PID2022-137899OB-I00) funded by MICIU/AEI/10.13039/501100011033 and by ERDF, EU.
+We would like to thank Artur Palha for helping with the implementation in Firedrake.